cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 </pre>

-The general format of this string is *provider-version*.
+The hash key is formed from the service provider and version --- *provider-version*.
+For the service listed above, the provider is "elephantsql" and the version is "n/a", resulting in a hash key of "elephantsql-n/a".

-In this example the provider is "elephantsql" and the version is "n/a", resulting in a hashkey of "elephantsql-n/a".
 You can obtain the credentials for the example service with these Ruby statements:

 ~~~ruby
   db = JSON.parse(ENV['VCAP_SERVICES'])["elephantsql-n/a"]